mrpapawheelie/mav-agent-vault/README.md

 This strategy sets the foundation for an **Agent Vault Standard** where liquidity management, incentive routing, and treasury optimization are fully autonomous, modular, and governed by vote-based meta-strategies.
 BP(3,3) enables a new class of "programmable liquidity" where agents can deploy capital with persistent incentives and adaptable behavior.

+## Goose Agent Framework

+Most "agentic" frameworks flex automation.
+We flex absolution.

+Goose Agentic Framework will not let agents touch user funds—on purpose.
+No custody.
+No pooling.
+No "we swear it's not a yield farm."

+Why?

+Because:
+🛑 Regulators nuke anything that smells like asset management.
+🔐 Security risk spikes when agents handle customer funds.
+🤖 Hallucinations compound when agents control too much.

+Goose flips it:

+The agent uses its own funds, and borrows risk free against them.
+It's not managing your money—it's managing its mission.

+You're not "trusting the AI."
+You're watching the playbook unfold onchain.
+If the agent's strategies make the token go up, you decide when to buy or sell.
+No promises.
+No middlemen.
+Just provable performance you can verify.

+Hold a token and want the agent to vote as well?
+You can delegate votes to the agent, and undelegate whenever you want, super simple, and never handing over the keys.

+This isn't "solving" risk.
+It's nuking the entire category of risk from orbit.
+Welcome to the least-privilege, most-transparent framework in DeFi.

+Agentic, but anti-fragile.
+Built to last.
+Built for Base.

 ## Coming Soon
 - MAVS contract template (`AgentVault.sol`)
 - Flowchart diagrams and vault lifecycle